 A foreign person proposes to acquire established residential land (with established dwellings) for \$10 million to construct a new BTR development.
 The foreign person provides sufficient evidence to demonstrate the nature of the development as a BTR development.
-The residential land fee payable is \$796,500.
-The commercial land fee that applies to acquisitions for \$50 million or less is \$14,700 so, if given, the amount of the BTR fee waiver is \$781,800.
+The legislated residential land fee payable is \$818,100.
+The project is eligible for the BTR fee waiver, and the commercial land fee that applies to acquisitions of \$10 million is \$15,100 (relevant tier for acquisitions of \$50 million or less).
+If given, the amount of the BTR fee waiver is \$802,900.